lrakai/docker-software-delivery/README.md

 - Release a new feature from development, through test, and into production

 ## Getting Started
-An Azure Resource Manager template is provided to create an environment with three virtual machines in a virtual network with Docker installed on each.
+An Azure Resource Manager template is provided in `infrastructure/` to create an environment with three virtual machines in a virtual network with Docker installed on each.
 Certificates are shared and setup for TLS secured communication between the three Docker hosts.
 The created environment resembles the following:
 <img src="https://user-images.githubusercontent.com/3911650/27996794-58870aa8-64a7-11e7-8227-e1f137603dba.png" alt="Azure environment">

+A Resource Manager policy to allow only the creation of the required resources is also included in `infrastructure/`.

 ### One-Click Deploy
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flrakai%2Fdocker-software-delivery%2Fmaster%2Finfrastructure%2Farm-template.json">